datacamp-content/courses-introduction-to-shell/chapter2.md

 When you `less` a file,
 one page is displayed at a time;
 you can press spacebar to page down or type `q` to quit.
-If you have viewed multiple files, you can type `:n` (colon immediately followed by a lower-case 'n') to move to the next file, or `:p` to go back to the previous one.
+If you are viewing several files, type `:n` (colon and a lower-case 'n') to move to the next file, or `:p` to go back to the previous one.

 *** =instructions